Barcelona’s 10 worst transfers of all time

 The bizarre signing of Dmytro Chygrynskiy from Shakhtar for a hefty fee will remain a small blot on the copybook of the ex-Barca boss.

-The Ukrainian never got to grips with Guardiola’s tiki-taka football at the back and looked uncomfortable playing in this fashion.
+The Ukrainian never got to grips with Guardiola’s tiki-taka football and looked uncomfortable playing at the back in this fashion.